slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'People do not die from suicide. they die from sadness.'*

-- The cure for worry?
+HINT: The cure for worry?
 Presence (as recently discussed with Amy Cuddy, author of Presence: Bringing Your Boldest Self to Your Biggest Challenges).
 Focus on the task at hand.
 Face forward, but don’t live in the pretend future where the thing you’re fearing wins.

 <!--
 on placebos